“Am I too old to build muscle?”. You may be asking yourself this question. We certainly get asked this question a lot by our prospective clients.

 Proof of the pudding

-We don’t often ‘big ourselves up’ in our blog posts but, on this occasion, we have to a little.
+We don’t often ‘big ourselves up’ in our blog posts, but we have to a little on this occasion.

 To show you that the above strategy is effective, I’d like to list some of the results achieved by our clients.
 Before I do, I want to point out what they all have in common